KevinGaudin/blog/en/web/2017/2017-09-18-hsts-ensure-secured-connections/2017-09-18-hsts-ensure-secured-connections.md

 locale: en_US
 ---

-_Our regular readers [of the Dareboost blog] already know that **[HTTPS is now a requirement for any websites](https://blog.dareboost.com/en/2016/03/https-requirement-for-your-website/ "HTTPs is a requirement for your website &#124; DareBoost Blog")**.
+Our regular readers [of the Dareboost blog] already know that [HTTPS is now a requirement for any websites](https://blog.dareboost.com/en/2016/03/https-requirement-for-your-website/ "HTTPs is a requirement for your website &#124; DareBoost Blog").
 The urge to get rid of unsecured navigation has never been stronger: each release of Google Chrome or Mozilla Firefox comes with a new warning sign for users sharing private data.
-Soon, all forms will be concerned._
+Soon, all forms will be concerned.

-_But offering an HTTPS version of your website is not enough to automatically redirect all your HTTP traffic to this secured version._
+But offering an HTTPS version of your website is not enough to automatically redirect all your HTTP traffic to this secured version.

 <figure>
     <picture>